LorenzoLeva/MicromouseSim/Readme.md

 ![Use case diagram](/app/docs/img/Diagrams/UseCase_MMs.png)

 ## The Requirements
+The following is a list of requirements the tool fulfills or will fulfill:
 * [x] The App shall generate a random Maze.
 * [x] The App shall simulate the Mice.
 * [x] The App shall evaluate the Mice in the Maze.